How can I locate the statistical information I am interested in on the ABS website?

 I am not sure what methods have been used to collate ABS data, where can I find this information?

 Each ABS publication will usually include a tab for Explanatory notes (2).
 These note will of explain statistical issues that relate to a specific publication.
 The ABS website also includes a section on Methods and Standards (1).

 Can I access all ABS data via the ABS website?

 Most Australian Bureau of Bureau of Statistical data is freely available via the ABS website.
 The display for each publications will include a Past & Future Releases tab.
 This tab provides will list the earliest and the most recent data release for a specific publication.
 Some data is classified as Confidentialised Unit Record Files (Curf), special application is required for this data.

 Can I only obtain recent data from the ABS website?

 Most Australian Bureau of Statistics publications published since 1993 are freely available via the ABS website.
 Some historical material has been digitised and is also available on the ABS Website for e.g. yearbooks (see box on right).

 I am looking for ABS data published prior to 1993 and I cannot find it online?

-The University Library holds the Australian Bureau of Statistics Historical microfiche collection covering the years 1901-1993.
+The University Library holds the Australian Bureau of Statistics Historical microfiche series statistical publications since Federation covering the years 1901-1993.
 This collection contains publications released by the central office of the ABS between 1901 and 1993 and publications issued by the State offices between 1985 and 1993.
 Publications in the collection are organised by ABS catalogue number.
-Use Index to the historical microfiche series : statistical publications since Federation (1901-1993) to locate publications by topic and the catalogue number for specific publications.
+Use the Index to the historical microfiche series : statistical publications since Federation (1901-1993) to locate publications by topic and find the catalogue number for specific publications.

 Geography Portal on the ABS Website Did you know that the most common locality name in Australia is Springfield?
 Find out this and more about ABS statistical geography via this new section of the ABS website!